Sears plc

 Sears plc was a large British-based conglomerate.
 The company was listed on the London Stock Exchange and was once a constituent of the FTSE 100 Index.
-It was acquired by Philip Green in 1999.
+It was acquired by Charles Clore in the 1950s who expanded the company to be one of the largest retailers in Britain.
+It was acquired by Philip Green in 1999 who oversaw the break up of the group.